What works are eligible for copyright protection?

 This proviso means that the category of articles to which this provision extends excludes aesthetic articles such as sculptures.

-Marking of copyright works
+Is marking of copyright works necessary?

 Marking of a copyright work is not a requirement in terms of the Copyright Act.
 However, certain advantages can be achieved by marking a copyright work with the internationally recognised copyright sign, namely ©, the year in which the work was made or published, and the name(s) of the author(s) and copyright owner(s).